 The Final Word

 As anything, consistent care of your potted plants will ensure they continue to be healthy.
 Once you have mastered the care of your potted beauties and they have been thriving for a while, you may need to think about re-potting into a larger vessel.
 That’s something we will look at next month on The Potter’s Wheel.
+Head over to the advice section on our website for more details.

 Above images by Hannah Blackmore